kevinrobles1/SonoranInstitute/README.md

 # Trash Dashboard (Streamlit)

 Interactive analytics, mapping, QA checks, and controlled data entry for the Sonoran Institute trash survey database.

-This repository contains a production-style Streamlit application that supports two workflows:
+This repo contains a Streamlit app built for two workflows:

-1) **Analytics on a cleaned workbook** (recommended): fast dashboards and figures built from standardized long-format tables.
+1. Cleaned workbook analytics (recommended): fast dashboards and figures from standardized long-format tables.
-2) **Fallback support for a raw master workbook**: parse the original wide “Data” sheet format and still produce the same figures.
+2. Raw master workbook support (fallback): parses the original wide “Data” sheet and produces the same figures.

-The app is designed to reduce analysis errors from inconsistent Excel structure, missing fields, and mixed data types by:
+The goal is to reduce analysis mistakes caused by inconsistent Excel structure, missing fields, and mixed data types by:
-- building “plot-safe” columns (dates, coordinates, labels) when missing
+- creating plot-safe columns (dates, coordinates, labels) when missing
 - standardizing counts into one numeric column used by charts
-- surfacing known data quality problems and remaining “Needs Fixes” events
+- surfacing known QA problems and remaining “Needs Fixes” events
-- optionally appending new entries to the master workbook (or staging when locked)
+- optionally appending new entries to the master workbook (or writing to staging when the file is locked)

----

-## Highlights (what a recruiter should notice)
+## Highlights

-- **Reliable dual-mode ingestion**
+Dual-mode ingestion
-  Automatically detects whether the loaded workbook is cleaned (`Clean_Long`, `Events_clean`) or raw (`Data` sheet) and routes to the correct parsing pipeline.
+Automatically detects whether the workbook is cleaned (`Clean_Long`, `Events_clean`) or raw (`Data`) and routes to the correct parsing path.

-- **Schema stabilization for plotting**
+Plot-ready schema stabilization
-  Prevents common dashboard failures (KeyError, non-parsing dates, mixed coordinate types) by deriving:
+Prevents common dashboard failures (KeyError, date parse failures, mixed coordinate formats) by deriving:
 - `date_plot`
 - `lat_plot`, `lon_plot`
 - `site_label_plot`
 - `count_for_totals`

-- **Data quality reporting built-in**
+Built-in data quality review
-  Shows workbook-generated QA (when present) and runs computed checks in-app (duplicates, parse failures, missing survey area, etc.).
+Displays workbook QA sheets when present (`QC_Report`, `Needs_Fixes`) and runs computed checks in-app (duplicate IDs, missing survey area, parse failures, and more).

-- **Map visualization**
+Map visualization
-  Interactive site map (Plotly) with event hover data when coordinates exist.
+Interactive Plotly map with hover details (event ID, date, total items) when coordinates exist.

-- **Controlled data entry for field updates**
+Controlled data entry
-  Adds new events to the raw master workbook with correct header alignment, and automatically writes to a staging file when Excel locks the master.
+Adds new events to the raw master workbook with correct header alignment.
+If Excel locks the file, the app writes to a staging workbook instead.

-- **One-click pipeline refresh**
+One-click cleaning refresh
-  Runs a separate cleaning script (`clean_trash_db.py`) so analysts can regenerate the cleaned workbook without leaving the UI.
+Runs a separate pipeline script (`clean_trash_db.py`) so users can rebuild the cleaned output without leaving the UI.

----

-## Demo (optional but recommended)
+## Demo (recommended)

-If you want this to look “portfolio-ready”, add a screenshot or short GIF of:
-- Dashboard filters + monthly totals
-- Top items figure
-- Map page
-- Needs Fixes / QC page

-Place images in `docs/` and link them here:
+Add a few screenshots or a short GIF.
+This makes the repo much easier to judge quickly.

+Suggested files:
 ```text
 docs/
   dashboard.png